vathsav/munger/README.md

-# PoliParser
+# Munger

-A parser that scans a list of Polimi theses and returns a super huge JSON object.
-The object contains keywords used in the theses and its number of occurrences in each school.
+A parser that accepts various types as data and returns a JSON object.

 ## Setup